 The New Jerusalem Descending from Heaven

-This vision appears in the context of “a new heaven and a new earth” (NKJV Revelation 21:1), where “the former things have passed away.”
-The city descends not to the current fallen world but to creation renewed.
-Throughout Revelation, this holy city stands in stark contrast to Babylon the Great—two cities representing two destinies, two ways of organizing human life under God’s reign versus human rebellion.
+This vision appears in the context of "a new heaven and a new earth" (NKJV Revelation 21:1), where "the former things have passed away."
+The city descends to creation renewed, never to the current fallen world.
+Throughout Revelation, this holy city stands in stark contrast to Babylon the Great.
+Two cities represent two destinies, two ways of organizing human life under God's reign versus human rebellion.

-The New Jerusalem in Revelation originates entirely from God’s initiative, descending from heaven to earth as both a place and a people—the bride of Christ perfected and glorified.
-This descent fulfills every Old Testament promise about God dwelling with His people, but in dimensions that surpass earthly Jerusalem entirely.
+The New Jerusalem originates entirely from God's initiative, descending from heaven to earth as both a place and a people, the bride of Christ perfected and glorified.
+This descent fulfills every Old Testament promise about God dwelling with His people, in dimensions that surpass earthly Jerusalem entirely.

 God's Dwelling with Humanity